rsnemmen/BCES/README.md

 ## Examples of how to use the code

 Check out this [jupyter notebook](https://github.com/rsnemmen/BCES/blob/master/misc%20howto%20bces.ipynb).
+Want do download the notebook and run it locally?
+[Try this.](https://github.com/takluyver/nbopen)

 If you have suggestions of more examples, feel free to add them.

 ## Requirements